Coadjoint-orbit bosonization of a Fermi surface in a weak magnetic field: Introduction

 As a key result of this procedure, we obtain an action of $N_\Phi$ flavors of 1d chiral bosons $\phi_i(\theta_{\vk}, t)$~\cite{Fradkin2018,Caldeira1997} that lives in \emph{momentum space}, where $\theta_{\vk}$ is an angle parametrizing the FS.
 Furthermore, when the dispersion is parabolic, the chiral bosons become non-interacting, in sharp constrast with the case without a magnetic field~\cite{DDMS2022}.
 In other words, in a magnetic field, the cyclotron motion around the FS can be thought of as quantum Hall edge states in momentum space.
 The corresponding chiral anomaly can be captured by a Chern-Simons response theory in momentum space.
 This is directly related to the recent proposal~\cite{Else2021PRX} of a LU(1) anomaly associated to a FS, which, among other things, led to an elegant nonperturbative proof of the Luttinger theorem.

-{To properly quantize the chiral boson action on compact space $\theta_{\vk}$, one needs to incorporate the winding modes of the compact fields $\phi_i(\theta_{\vk}, t)$.} The Hilbert space is then divided into sectors with different winding numbers that differ by integers.
+{An important insight of this work is that, to properly quantize the chiral boson action on compact space $\theta_{\vk}$, one needs to incorporate the winding modes of the compact fields $\phi_i(\theta_{\vk}, t)$.} The Hilbert space is then divided into sectors with different winding numbers that differ by integers.
 These integers correspond to the numbers of additional electrons/holes from the system.
 Within each sector, the Hilbert subspace is a Fock space for bosons with energy $\omega_c$.
 At the quantum level the bosonized action is capable of describing the system in a grand canonical ensemble, which we directly prove by computing the partition function.
 In 1d bosonization, adding and removing electrons is explicitly acheived by the vertex operators (with the necessary Klein factors)~\cite{vonDelft1998,Senechal1999}.
 For a FS it remains to be seen whether and how vertex operators can be constructed.

 As a main difference with earlier literature on FS bosonization~\cite{HaldaneBosonization2005,FradkinBosonization1994, DDMS2022, Fradkin2018} and bosonization theories starting from LLs~\cite{Caldeira1997}, we uncover an additional term {from the Weiss-Zumino-Witten term of} the action that is linear in $\phi$, which was previously argued to be a total derivative and dropped.
 However, we show that this term cannot be neglected due to the winding modes.
 When reduced to $(0+1)$-d (since the $\theta_{\vk}$ direction is compact and the corresponding modes are discrete), this term is a topological $\theta$-term.
 Indeed, with this $\theta$-term the action resembles that of a particle moving on a ring subject to a fictitious flux $\sim \mathcal{A}_{\rm FS}/B$ that is inverse of the physical magnetic flux, and the ground-state energy shows oscillatory behavior that is $2\pi$-periodic in $\sim \mathcal{A}_{\rm FS}/B$.
 At $T\lesssim \omega_c$, this gives precisely the dHvA effect, which remarkably is a topological effect in the bosonized language and indeed elusive in any perturbative expansion in $B$.